CalCOFI/MBARI-60-MiFish-protocol/CalCOFI_MiFish_PCR_MBARI60_04192025.md

 # BACKGROUND

 This protocol describes steps for performing PCR for the 12S MiFish marker gene regions using eDNA extracted from sea water.
+It was developed by the Biological Oceanography Group at the Monterey Bay Aquarium Research Institute (MBARI).